-local The time of log record generation is expressed as a local time, based on the time zone and any seasonal adjustments.
-Time zone information of the application's host computer is used. utc The time of log record generation is expressed as Coordinated Universal Time (UTC).
+- LocalThe time of log record generation is expressed as a local time, based on the time zone and any seasonal adjustments.
+The time zone information of the application's host computer is used.utcThe time of log record generation is expressed as Coordinated - Universal Time (UTC).

 Specifies the system in which an application calculates the log record time when generating a log file.
-The time is converted from the time in seconds since 00:00:00 UTC, January 1, 1970.
+The time is converted from the time in seconds since the Epoch (00:00:00 UTC, January 1, 1970).